Genealogies under logistic growth: Introduction

 and \(\lambda_{\pi,\pi'} = 0\) otherwise. \begin{remark} \(\Lambda\)-coalescents are usually defined to take values in partitions of \(\N\).
-Here we are only concerned with the \(k\)-coalescents relating samples of \(k\) individuals from our population model, hence the restriction to \([k]\). \end{remark} The aforementioned authors showed that these are the only exchangeable coalescents that permit multiple, asynchronous mergers.
-It is well known that the genealogy of the \(\Lambda\)-Fleming-Viot process is given by the \(\Lambda\)-coalescent \cite{DK99,Bertoin2003}.
-With this in mind, the result of Theorem \ref{Thm:raphael} strongly suggests that the genealogy of the prelimiting population models should also converge to the corresponding \(\Lambda\)\nobreakdash-coalescents.
-Specifically, the genealogy of the population in regime 1 should scale to the Kingman’s coalescent \cite{kingman1982genealogy}, in regime 2 is should scale to the the \(\mathrm{Beta}(2-\alpha, \alpha)\)-coalescents for \(\alpha \in (1,2)\), and in regime 3 to the Bolthausen–Sznitman coalescent \cite{Bolthausen1998}, which is the special case when \(\Lambda\) is a multiple of the Lebesgue measure on \([0, 1]\).
-The proof of this conjecture stated in \cite{F25} is the main objective of this article.
-We refer to these coalescents collectively as the Beta-coalescents, since the Beta\((2-\alpha, \alpha)\) distribution converges weakly to \(\delta_0\) as \(\alpha\) goes to \(2\), and to the uniform distribution on \([0,1]\) if \(\alpha\) goes to \(1\).
+Here we are only concerned with the \(k\)-coalescents relating samples of \(k\) individuals from our population model, hence the restriction to \([k]\). \end{remark} It is well known that the genealogy of the \(\Lambda\)-Fleming-Viot process is given by the \(\Lambda\)-coalescent \cite{DK99,Bertoin2003}.
+Particularly relevent here is the pathwise duality established in \cite{DK99} which will be discussed soon.
+With this in mind, the result of Theorem \ref{Thm:raphael} strongly suggests that the genealogy of the prelimiting population models should also converge to the corresponding \(\Lambda\)\nobreakdash-coalescent.
+Specifically, the genealogy of the population in regime 1 should scale to Kingman’s coalescent \cite{kingman1982genealogy}, in regime 2 it should scale to the \(\mathrm{Beta}(2-\alpha, \alpha)\)-coalescents for \(\alpha \in (1,2)\), and in regime 3 to the Bolthausen–Sznitman coalescent \cite{Bolthausen1998}, which is the special case when \(\Lambda\) is a multiple of the Lebesgue measure on \([0, 1]\).
+The proof of this conjecture stated in \cite{F25} is the primary objective of this article (see Theorem \ref{thm:main}).
+These coalescents are collectively known as the Beta-coalescents, since the Beta\((2-\alpha, \alpha)\) distribution converges weakly to \(\delta_0\) as \(\alpha\) goes to \(2\), and to the uniform distribution on \([0,1]\) as \(\alpha\) goes to \(1\).

+In the special case where \(E = \R^d/\Z^d\) is the flat torus and the spatial motion (mutation mechanism) converges on the appropriate timescale to Brownian motion\footnote{See \cite{K25} Section 1.7.2 for discussion on generalities.} a much stronger result can be obtained at almost no additional expense; namely convergence of the genealogy (including the spatial locations of the ancestral lines) to the so-called Brownian spatial coalescent recently introduced in \cite{K25} primarily as a universal object in its own right, but additionally as the genealogy of the \((\Xi, \Delta)\)-Fleming-Viot process on the torus with Brownian mutation.
+We recall a few informal definitions.
+Let \(\mathcal{P}\) denote the set of partitions of finite subsets of \(\N\).